 It’s customary to start a disclosure statement with a list of all the financial ties you might have to the companies you cover.
 But I hardly have any to discuss.
 My investments remain exceedingly dull: a handful of Vanguard Group mutual funds.

 (Before a rollover into an IRA, my Post 401(k) had a small stake in the Berkshire Hathaway Stock Fund.
-It never included any investments in Washington Post Co. stock; make of that what you will.)
+It never included Washington Post Co. stock; make of that what you will.)

-Lastly, I’ve had travel costs covered under a few conditions.
-The most frequent scenario involves my speaking at an event: Edmunds’ 2012 Hack Day; 2013’s PR Summit in San Francisco; the 2013 Influence HR conference in the same city; a 2013 panel about social media at the U.S. Fish and Wildlife Service’s Shepherdstown, W.V. training center; Tech.Co’s 2014 and 2015 Celebrate conferences; the 2015 National Association of Broadcasters show in Las Vegas; 2015’s Incompas conference in San Francisco; the 2016 Connected Conference in Paris (meetings booked around that show by sponsor Business France served to promote France’s startup potential, not that I came away entirely sold); the 2016 and 2017 Viva Technology conferences; 2016, 2017 and 2018’s Web Summit; and 2017 and 2018’s CES Asia.
-The Consumer Technology Association also got me a discount on CES lodging in 2012, 2013 and 2014 in return for leading brief tours of some show-floor exhibits.
-And TV Land covered my Amtrak fare to New York and back for a 2013 interview on its “Best Night In” show.
+I’ve had an increasing share of my travel costs covered in return for speaking at events: Edmunds’ 2012 Hack Day; 2013’s PR Summit in San Francisco; the 2013 Influence HR conference in the same city; a 2013 panel about social media at the U.S. Fish and Wildlife Service’s Shepherdstown, W.V. training center; Tech.Co’s 2014 and 2015 Celebrate conferences; the 2015 National Association of Broadcasters show in Las Vegas; 2015’s Incompas conference in San Francisco; the 2016 Connected Conference in Paris (meetings booked around that by sponsor Business France touted France’s startup potential, not that I came away entirely sold); the 2016 and 2017 Viva Technology conferences in Paris; Web Summit in Lisbon every year since 2016; and 2017 and 2018’s CES Asia in Shanghai.
+The Consumer Technology Association also got me a discount on CES lodging in 2012, 2013 and 2014 for leading show-floor tours.
+And TV Land covered Amtrak fare to New York and back for a 2013 interview on its “Best Night In” show.

-Under certain circumstances, I’ve also taken travel subsidies from organizers or sponsors of conferences: the IFA trade show in Berlin each year since 2012 as well as IFA’s 2016, 2017 and 2018 Global Press Conferences (the show hosts paid); Techonomy 13 in Tucson (event sponsor Ford paid, an arrangement I wouldn’t do again as I’m too likely to cover Ford); and the CyberTech 2016 conference in Tel Aviv (the America-Israel Friendship League and Israel’s Ministry of Foreign Affairs sponsored the trip).
+Under certain circumstances, I’ve taken travel from conference organizers or sponsors: the IFA trade show in Berlin from 2012 onward as well as IFA’s Global Press Conference from 2016 through 2019 (show hosts paid); CEATEC 2019 in Japan (organizers paid); Techonomy 13 in Tucson (sponsor Ford paid, an arrangement I wouldn’t repeat as I’m too likely to cover Ford); and the CyberTech 2016 conference in Tel Aviv (sponsored by the America-Israel Friendship League and Israel’s Ministry of Foreign Affairs).

 It may be more enlightening to note the technological ties I have.
 The limited range of software, hardware and services I use every day is likely to inform my coverage, in one way or another, and you should keep that in mind as you read my work.
 Please don’t interpret all the following as endorsements–I made these choices for reasons you might find irrelevant or worse, depending on your situation.